The Hidden Dangers of an Ill-Fitting Motorcycle

 - Adjust the suspension to fit you – Off-road, motocross, and dual-sport style bikes have some of the highest seat heights to accommodate more suspension travel.
 You might assume that they would be too tall for shorter riders.
 The softer suspension on these bikes means they sag more under the rider’s weight, and also have rather narrow seats; so it can be surprisingly easy to reach the ground on an off-road bike.
 If you are just riding around on the street, you may be able to replace the suspension or add a modified suspension system to lower or raise a motorcycle to fit your size.

 - Replace the seat – One easy method to change the fit of a motorcycle is to simply change the seat.
 This works well for large touring bikes or cruisers where standard seats can have a lot of padding.
 Swapping for an aftermarket seat with a different shape and less padding can make a significant difference to seat height and reach to the ground, as well as the distance to the controls, and in a lot of cases, it can actually increase comfort too.

 You might think of yourself as Goldilocks if you spend a day at the dealership sitting on bike after bike until you find the one that fits just right.
 We all have a reason why we want to ride.
 That may have a little input from styling or just the freedom of the open road.
-Whatever the case, be sure to try a lot of motorcycles until you find one that fits well enough.
+Whatever the case, whether buying new or shopping for a used model, be sure to try a lot of motorcycles until you find one that fits well enough.
 After all, motorcycles are an investment.
 If it doesn’t fit perfectly, there are ways to go from good enough to great.
 The options are out there, but be sure to check the safety and handling before you venture cross-country with new handling.
+All you need now is the proper gear and you’re ready to ride.
 As always, be safe out there!